OptimalMatch/clode/claude-workflow-manager/README.md

 ### Agent Discovery

-1. Create agent definition files in your repository's `.claude/agents/` folder
+1. Create agent definition files in your repository's agents folder (default: `.claude/agents/`)
-2. Use JSON or YAML format for agent definitions
+2. Use JSON, YAML, or Markdown format for agent definitions
+3. Configure a custom agents folder using the `CLAUDE_AGENTS_FOLDER` environment variable
-3. The system automatically discovers and syncs agents when you trigger discovery
+4. The system automatically discovers and syncs agents when you trigger discovery
-4. Agents become available as subagents for enhanced prompt execution
+5. Agents become available as subagents for enhanced prompt execution

 ## API Endpoints